Pylons/waitress/docs/differences.rst

 - Ensures body total can not exceed a maximum size.

-- Broken chunked encoding bodies don't crash the server.
+- Broken chunked encoding request bodies don't crash the server.

 - Handles keepalive/pipelining properly (no out of order responses, no premature channel closes).